BrNi05/FaStQL/README.md

   - Press Connect.

-- **Run Script**
+- **RUN**

   - Enter the path to the script you want to run, relative to the `output` folder.
   - If you leave the field empty, the placeholder path will be used by default.

-- **Spool**

-  - Spool ON:
+- **SPOOL**

+  - Spool: ✔ / ✖:
+    - ✖: spooling is currently disabled.
     - Enter the path to the spool file you want to use, relative to the `output` folder.
 If the path does not exists, FaStQL will create it.
     - If you leave the field empty, the placeholder path will be used by default.

-  - Spool OFF:
-    - Pressing this button will save all output generated since Spool ON was activated to the specified file.
+    - ✔: spooling is currently enabled - just press the button to disable it.

 - **CLEAR**